 Here are a few other highly-rated tours you can take in Seville:

-We continued our journey towards our hotel in Cadiz.
+I continued the journey towards Cadiz.

-Southern Spain Itinerary – Day 6 – Cadiz and Zahara de la Sierra
+Day 6 – Cadiz and Zahara de la Sierra

-When I was planning my Andalucia trip itinerary, it came down to choosing between taking a day trip to Gibraltar or visiting Cadiz.
+When I was planning my Andalucia itinerary, it came down to choosing between taking a day trip to Gibraltar or visiting Cadiz.

 To wander around Cadiz with a guide, take this free walking tour.